Story: Waikato tribes

 In the 1920s and 1930s Te Puea Hērangi, the granddaughter of the second king, led the Waikato people in building the Tūrangawaewae marae at Ngāruawāhia.
 This is now the centre of the King movement.

 The late queen and her brother, Sir Robert Mahuta, brought the Waikato raupatu (confiscation) claim to conclusion in 1995.
 The government gave the Waikato people compensation for past wrongs, and an apology.
 They have since set up a college and health services, and have many marae, businesses and other projects in the Waikato.
-In 2006, almost 33,500 people were affiliated with the Waikato tribes.
-More than 11,000 lived in Auckland.
+In 2013 over 40,000 people were affiliated with the Waikato tribes.
+More than 13,000 lived in Auckland.